plone/training/installation.rst

 Plone offers multiple options for being installed:

-1. One-click installers for Mac and Windows
+1. Unified installers (all 'nix, including OS X)
-2. Unified installers (all 'nix, including MacOS)
+2. A Vagrant/VirtualBox install kit (all platforms)
-3. A vagrant/virtualbox install kit (all platforms)
+3. A VirtualBox Appliance
 4. Use your own Buildout

-You can download all of these at http://plone.org/products/plone/releases/4.3.4 and https://plone.org/products/plone/releases/5.0
+You can download all of these at https://plone.org/products/plone/releases/5.0

 .. only:: not presentation

-    For the training we'll use option 3 and 4 to install and run Plone.
+    For the training we'll use option 2 and 4 to install and run Plone.
 We'll create our own Buildout and extend it as we wish.
 But we will do so in a vagrant machine.
-For your own first experiments we recommend option 2 or 3 (if you have a Windows laptop or encounter problems).
+For your own first experiments we recommend option 1 or 2 (if you have a Windows laptop or encounter problems).
 Later on you should be able to use your own Buildout (we'll cover that later on).

 .. only:: presentation

-    For the training we'll use option 3 and 4 to install and run Plone.
+    For the training we'll use option 2 and 4 to install and run Plone.

 .. seealso::